vipin-pstuff/javascript-notes/js-course-by-thapa-technical/topics/7-array/note.md

             - but in forEach() doesn't do because it returns undefined which means falsely value that's why

+    - Higher Order Function : means a function which takes another function as an argument those are higher order function like map() , etc 💡💡💡
+        - & the function which is a argument inside map() function , that's the callback function 💡💡💡
+    - Eg :
+        const doubleMap = (numbers) => {
+            return numbers.map(number => number * 2)
+        }
+        - here numbers.map(number => number * 2)
+            - means take an array of numbers
+            - then loop it on each number i.e number
+            - then double them 💡💡💡

 ## reduce() method ✅

     - used to flatten an array means to convert the 3rd or 2d array